 Aeon is actively involved in community landscaping projects around its stores.
 Clean & Green Activities, conducted since 1991, consist of employees volunteering to clean up parks and rivers around stores and areas surrounding public facilities.
-These activities have been conducted every month on the 11th, Aeon Day, since 2001 at all General Merchandise Stores and supermarkets as well as head office and other business offices.
+These activities have been conducted every month on the 11th, Aeon Day, since 2001 at all General Merchandise Stores and supermarkets as well as head office and other business offices began collecting garbage and removing weeds from the area where trees were planted for the Aeon Hometown Forests Program.